datavis-tech/reactive-vis/README.md

 # reactive-vis
 An experiment for building data visualizations.
+Work-in-progress, just getting started and trying to settle on tooling.

 In this project, it is assumed that a data visualization is represented as an instance of [ReactiveModel](https://github.com/curran/reactive-model).
 Given this assumption, this library provides reusable data dependency graphs for visualizations based on [D3](d3js.org).